parrt/msds501/projects/wordsim.md

 ========================== 11 passed in 11.59s ===========================
 ```

-**That must run in under 40 seconds to get credit for the project.**
+**That test rig must run in under 40 seconds on my machine to get credit for the project.**

-Because the order of words could be slightly different depending on the dictionary implementation, the test rig sorts the results before comparing them.